aagontuk/cheatsheets/rust_cheatsheet.md

 * Loops indefinitely.
 * break can use expression to return value.
 * Loops can be named and used in break
+  Loop labels must begin with a single quote.

 Example: `break` with expression
 ```rs